Technician Scientist – Apprenticeship (Standard)

 Research module: This later module focuses on core skills and techniques in good laboratory practice essential to human biosciences.
 You will carry out your own practical research project, working safely and efficiently within an appropriate experimental design.
 Your project will be preceded by a literature review of the topic, addressing wider issues.
 The whole project will be written up formally in the style of an academic paper, and presented informally to your peers.

 Full details of the specific knowledge, skills and behaviours required can be found at: https://www.instituteforapprenticeships.org/apprenticeship-standards/technician-scientist.

 Course assessment includes essays, presentations, laboratory reports and exams.
 Most modules have one coursework assessment during the year as well as a final exam.
 The coursework assessment makes up 60% of the final grade, with the exam being 40%. end-point assessment may involve written assessments, professional discussions as well as practical observations.

-Applicants will need evidence of good academic attainment at Level 3 e.g. A-levels, BTEC Science, Access to Higher Education or Laboratory Technician Apprenticeship.
+You will need evidence of good academic attainment at Level 3 e.g. A Levels, BTEC Science, Access to Higher Education or Laboratory Technician Apprenticeship.
 GCSE English and Mathematics at grade 5/4 or above are essential.
 Applicants for the Technician Scientist apprenticeship programme must currently be in suitable employment.